Wiesbach (Nahe)

-The Wiesbach is a 44.4 km river of Rhineland-Palatinate, Germany.
+The Wiesbach (/de/) is a 44.4 km river of Rhineland-Palatinate, Germany.

 The Wiesbach rises in the North Palatine Uplands and flows into the Nahe near Grolsheim in the county of Mainz-Bingen.
 It is a 2nd order stream managed by the Wiesbachverband, which operates in the counties of Alzey-Worms and Mainz-Bingen.
 Together with the Selz and the Appelbach it is one of the most important rivers of Rhenish Hesse.

 Geography and geology

 The Wiesbach along with the Appelbach, drains the northwestern area of Rhenish Hesse.
 Its source region lies in the North Palatine Uplands, the northern outliers of the precipitation-rich Donnersberg massif, west of Haide in the borough of Kirchheimbolanden.
 In the first third of its course the streambed cuts into magmatic rocks and sediments of the Rotliegendes era (285 - 255 MYA).
 As a result, it forms a system of relatively narrow valleys.

 Roughly from Nieder-Wiesen to Flonheim it flows through the charming landscape of Rhenish-Hessian Switzerland.
 Here, apart from the valley meadows, mixed forest predominates on the poor soils.
 Oberwiesen calls itself a 'forest municipality' (Waldgemeinde).
 For a long time in this region, the mining of Mercury and quarrying of building stone (especially Flonheim Sandstone) was important.
 Today, in the source region of the stream (Winkelbach), magmatite is mined in the huge quarries on the Donnersberg and turned into ballast material.
 The subsequent course of the Wiesbach through the Tertiary deposits of the Rhenish-Hessian Hills flows through a broad valley with gently sloping hillsides.
 This country with its fertile löss soils is characterised by wine growing and arable farming.
 After about 48 km, the Wiesbach reaches the Nahe near Grolsheim.